alexehrlich/alexehrlich/README.md

 In my spare time you can find me having fun at skatepark 🛹, where I embrace the journey of success and failure, and learn valuable life lessons and resilience along the way 💆🏻‍♂️.

 ## Current Project ⏳
-Coding my first neural network from scratch to classify breast cancer data to be benign or malignant using backpropagation and [linear regression](https://github.com/alexehrlich/42Rio-AI-ft_linear_regression) based on a real data set provided by the Univerity of Wisconsin.
+Coding my first neural network from scratch to classify breast cancer data to be benign or malignant using backpropagation and [linear regression](https://github.com/alexehrlich/42Rio-AI-ft_linear_regression) based on a real data set provided by the University of Wisconsin.

 ## Favorite Projects 🔥